- Product Reviews

 Buying advice: Team this camera up with the tiny new Canon EF 40mm f/2.8 STM Pancake lens ($149 at Adorama) and you've got a really, really small DSLR package that you can almost slip in a pocket!
 The standard kit lens is a good overall travel lens.

 Why?
-If you're looking for an all-in-one camera that's capable of zooming in really, really close, the Nikon P520 is a versatile travel companion.
-The Nikon P520 gives you a crazy-long 60x long-range zoom (35mm equivalent: 24-1440mm!) in a relatively compact lens and an extensive array of controls for experienced photographers and point-and-shoot simplicity for snapshooters.
+If you're looking for an all-in-one camera that's capable of zooming in really, really close, the Nikon P610 is a versatile travel companion.
+The Nikon P610 gives you a crazy-long 60x long-range zoom (35mm equivalent: 24-1440mm!) in a relatively compact lens and an extensive array of controls for experienced photographers and point-and-shoot simplicity for snapshooters.
 At its native ISO of 100, image quality will be quite good for prints, and will still be fine at its highest speeds for web use.
 And, it's ready for on-line sharing thanks to built-in Wi-Fi and tablet/smart phone compatibility.

 Portability: Nikon has squeezed a lot of zoom into a small package.